Parametric Shape Optimization using the Support Function: Abstract

 \section{Abstract}

-The optimization of functionals depending on shapes which have convexity, diameter or constant width constraints is difficult from a numerical point of view.
-We show how to use the support function in order to approximate solutions to such problems by finite dimensional optimization problems under various constraints.
-After constructing the numerical framework, we present some applications from the field of convex geometry.
-We consider the optimization of various functionals depending on the volume, perimeter and Dirichlet Laplace eigenvalues under the constraints presented earlier.
-In particular we confirm numerically Meissner's conjecture, regarding three dimensional bodies of constant width with minimal volume, by directly solving an optimization problem.
+{ The optimization of shape functionals under convexity, diameter or constant width constraints shows numerical challenges.
+The support function can be used in order to approximate solutions to such problems by finite dimensional optimization problems under various constraints.
+We propose a numerical framework in dimensions two and three and we present applications from the field of convex geometry.
+We consider the optimization of functionals depending on the volume, perimeter and Dirichlet Laplace eigenvalues under the aforementioned constraints.
+In particular we confirm numerically Meissner's conjecture, regarding three dimensional bodies of constant width with minimal volume. }